-The BTS Master, or Cell Master, E1 test set can run in Monitor, Bridge, Loopback, and Terminate mode.
-Two of these modes, Bridge and Monitor modes, may be used for in-service monitoring of E1 signals.
+The BTS Master or Cell Master T1 test set can run in Monitor, Bridge, Loopback, and Terminate mode.
+Two of these modes, Bridge and Monitor modes, may be used for in-service monitoring of T1 signals.

-Bridge mode is a receive-only test mode used by the E1 tester.
+Bridge mode is a receive-only test mode used by the T1 tester.
 In Bridge Mode, the test set has a high impedance 1,000 Ohm input, and uses a test cable with clips.
-These clips, due to the instrument's high impedance, can be attached anywhere in the E1 circuit without creating excessive load.
-Bridge mode is very useful when monitoring live E1 signals for Alarms and Errors.
+These clips, due to the instrument's high impedance, can be attached anywhere in the T1 circuit without creating excessive load.
+Bridge mode is very useful when monitoring live T1 signals for Alarms and Errors.

-Monitor mode is similar to Bridge mode, except that you set the impedance to 75 or 120 Ohms, depending on your E1 line's needs.
-Once set, you can use the DSX Monitor test port.
-Monitor mode wires have Bantam Jacks on the DSX end.
+Monitor mode is similar to Bridge mode, except that the impedance is set to 100 Ohms, suitable for using a DSX Monitor test port.
+Monitor mode wires have Bantam Jacks on both ends.